stephencirving/AirPikachu/README.md

 11. fontawesome -> switch from link in head to gem
 12. Change hot-sneaks to redmund with datepicker -> code.jquery.com/
 13. Add autocomplete to Navbar
+14. Amend and check AWS settings for S3